-Personalization enables you to target offers at the right audiences, where it will actually make a difference.
+AI personalization enables you to take control with more meaningful and actionable metrics to target offers at the right audiences, where it will actually make a difference.
 For example, offering free shipping to those that are already converting (and happy to pay) may make them feel happier, but it impacts margins.
 Instead, you can analyze behavior and only trigger offers such as free shipping to those that are hesitating about buying.
 Urgency messages (“only 3 items left” or “there are 54 people viewing this item”) also help turn browsers into buyers.

 Equally, you can use personalization to increase basket sizes through targeted offers, such as discounts or free gifts when consumers spend above a certain amount.
 This boosts revenues and margins by reducing the cost of each sale.

 Every retailer has a plan for peak, but needs to be able to react to what is happening in the market, and what competitors are doing.
 This is particularly true around events such as Black Friday and Cyber Monday, where retailers need to be agile to compete successfully.
 Failing to respond quickly leads to missed opportunities as shoppers go elsewhere.

 Personalization enables brands to automatically trigger special offers to particular segments, either in response to competitor campaigns or as a proactive effort to increase sales.
 You can set parameters for different personalization campaigns, meaning that they stop once you have hit your conversion objectives, maximizing your budget and margins.